What could be better than camping on the beach in the offseason? No crowds, beautiful sunsets, and sunrises.

 Campsite and Water Locations

 The park is long and narrow.
-It’s about a mile across with the Currituck Bay on one side and the Atlantic Ocean on the other.
+It’s about a mile across with Currituck Bay on one side and the Atlantic Ocean on the other.
 From the Visitor Center, it’s about 8 to 9 miles to the North Carolina border.

-Multiple primitive campsites are organized into four locations: Barbour Hill Bay Side, Barbour Hill Ocean Side, False Cape Bay Side, False Cape Ocean Side.
+Multiple primitive campsites are organized into four locations: Barbour Hill Bay Side, Barbour Hill Ocean Side, False Cape Bay Side, and False Cape Ocean Side.

 Pumps with potable water are located at the 2 Barbour Hill sections and in front of the Visitor Center